In the past, your friends will always ‘jio’ you to go take-up the taxi driver licence course when you reach the eligible age of 30.

 Own car with Z10 classification – Commercial Insurance, Road Tax, Maintenance, Petrol, Depreciation, Private-hire decal

-Rental car with Z10 classification – Rental cost average beween $40-$80 per day
+Rental car with Z10 classification – Rental cost average between $40-$80 per day

 Petrol cost $50-$80